Palazzi dell'Arte Rimini

 Here the ancient heritage is the exhibition space of the medieval palaces, in the heart of the historic center, restored to their original splendor by a project of restoration and architectural enhancement.
 And the contemporary is its contents, which until 2023 consisted of the eclectic and varied collection of important 20th-century works donated by established contemporary artists from the Italian and international scene to theFondazione San Patrignano.

 On the rear of the two medieval buildings there is the Sculpture Garden which fades into the museum's exterior.
 This garden, set up on a project by Luca Cipelletti, creates a path to be experienced both as a museum space and as an Italian garden where you can stop and relax.
-As for the entire museum, the works are donated by artists, collectors, gallery owners or benefactors with the obligation to have them on show for 5 years.
-Today the garden exhibits works by Piotr Uklanski, Kiki Smith, Arnaldo Pomodoro, Giuseppe Penone, Paul Kneale and Alberto Garutti, and it can be admired both as an additional part of the museum or just for a walk in the green (free admission).
+Today, the garden showcases works by Piotr Uklanski, Kiki Smith, Arnaldo Pomodoro, Giuseppe Penone, Paul Kneale, and Alberto Garutti.
+These can be admired either as an additional part of the museum tour or by those simply wishing to stroll through the grounds (free entry).

-Awaiting the reopening of the Museum, the gardens will remain open throughout summer 2025 every Wednesday and Friday evening, parallel to the evening museum openings (July and August from 9 to 11 p.m.)
+Late opening: during the summer, the gardens remain open every Wednesday and Friday evening, coinciding with the museums' late-night openings (July and August, from 9 pm to 11 pm).

 Pricing